-Platelet rich plasma therapy (abbreviated as PRP) is a regenerative treatment for Plantar Fasciitis that consists with an injection of your own platelets to trigger the body’s natural repair and regeneration processes.
-PRP is effective in the treatment of several musculoskeletal conditions, including injury of tendons, ligaments, muscles and joints.
+Platelet-rich plasma therapy (abbreviated as PRP) is a regenerative treatment for Plantar Fasciitis that consists of an injection of your own platelets to trigger the body’s natural repair and regeneration processes.
+PRP is effective in the treatment of several musculoskeletal conditions, including injury of tendons, ligaments, muscles, and joints.
 PRP injections have been replacing traditional surgery for many orthopedic conditions ranging from soft tissue injuries (tendonitis, ligament injuries, muscle tears) to joint disorders, such as a meniscus tear or mild to moderate joint arthritis.

 Treatment of Plantar Fasciitis with Platelet Rich Plasma (PRP) Overview